bharathikannann/digit-recognition/README.md

 <img src="Tensorflow/Images/accuracy.png" width=300px>
 </center>

-## Tensorflowjs
+## 3. Tensorflowjs
 - Implemented using Tensorflowjs library.
-- It trains the model in the browser when launched in the browser and then classifies the digit that we draw in the browser.
+- It trains the model in the browser when launched and then it then classifies the digit that we draw in the browser.

 ### Model Architecture
 <center>